evanfwelch/production-feature-engineering/PITCHME.md

 - you're modeling on a product that is still under development |
 - you're worried about outliers |
-- you're "real data" is quite small |
+- the "real data" is quite small |
-- your customers have multiple accounts or devices |
+- customers have multiple accounts or devices |
 - you need to prove your code works... |
 - but the engineers don't have your data privileges |